MadhavJoshi167/madhavjoshi167.github.io/docs/projects/blog_setup/_posts/2025-07-08-welcome-to-jekyll.markdown

 layout: post
 title:  "Welcome to Jekyll!"
 date:   2025-07-08 17:40:34 +0530
+categories: blog_setup
 tags: github_pages jekyll minima
 image: /projects/blog_setup/assets/img/gui_img.png
 comments: true
-summary: "Having my own blog is something I've always been very excited about.
-In this post I'm sharing why I decided to host my blog using Github Pages and Jekyll, and how you too can set up your own (free!) blog with those tools."
+summary: "Having a space to collect, organise and share my thoughts is what drove me to start writing my own blog.
+In this post I'll be sharing how I setup my own (free!) blog with github pages and tools."
 ---

 {% include toc.html %}

-This is about [Github Pages Blogs](https://pages.github.com/), taken from [EmmaTheEngg](https://emmatheeng.github.io/)
+This is about [Github Pages Blogs](https://pages.github.com/), inspired from [EmmaTheEng](https://emmatheeng.github.io/)

 ## How does Blogging with GithubPages Work?
 Github Pages is a **free static site hosting service**, that takes the content to host directly from your Github repository.
-With Github Pages, you can either implement your own website from scratch _or_ you can use static website generators such as [Jekyll](https://jekyllrb.com/docs/) to generate the site for you (_this is what I decided to do :-)_).
+With Github Pages, you can either implement your own website from scratch _or_ you can use static website generators such as [Jekyll](https://jekyllrb.com/docs/) to generate the site for you (_this is what I decided to do :-)_, and luckily [EmmaTheEng](https://emmatheeng.github.io/) had already started making such a blog.).

 Organising and hosting a blog with Jekyll and GithubPages comes with a bunch of **advantages**:
 - getting started with your blog is super **quick** - and it **doesn't cost anything**!
 - with Jekyll you can pick from a range of **[free, open source templates](https://jekyllthemes.io/free)** for your blog - and you can very easily **customise each page** to match your own blogging style
-- there's a lot of **ready-to-use plugins** for Jekyll, for example for [post comments in Disqus](https://disqus.com/admin/install/platforms/jekyll/) or integration with [Google Analytics](https://analytics.google.com/)

-For me, as a software engineer, using GithubPages for blogging sounded like the perfect opportunity to **share my story while simultaniously learning about new frameworks** (such as [Jekyll](https://jekyllrb.com/) and [Liquid](https://shopify.github.io/liquid/)) as well as brushing up my HTML, CSS and JS skills.
-I decided to go with a very basic Jekyll template called [minima](https://github.com/jekyll/minima) and then customised it piece by piece.
+For me, as an engineer, using GithubPages for blogging sounded like the perfect opportunity to **share my journey while simultaniously documenting my progress** on the go.
+I decided to go with a very basic Jekyll template called [minima](https://github.com/jekyll/minima) and then referred [EmmaTheEng](https://emmatheeng.github.io/) to quickly get started.

 ## How do I get started?
-There's a lot of great tutorials out there for how to set up your blog with Github Pages - I'd recommend checking out the [official Github documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll) in case of any errors.
+I checked out the [official Github documentation](https://pages.github.com/) for setting up my first "Hello World!" website.
+Then referred its [jekyll website guide](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll) to setup a basic local environment to start developing my own website.
+I started looking for people who have already tried a similar approach and soon I found [EmmaTheEng](https://emmatheeng.github.io/) blog which was very close to something I had envisioned.

 Here's the step's that I followed:

 ### 1. Find the right place for your Github Blog Repository
-The hosting URL of your blog depends on where the repository containing the static sources for your blog lives.
+The hosting URL of your blog depends on where the repository containing the static sources for your blog lives as taken from again [EmmaTheEng](https://emmatheeng.github.io/).
 There's basically three options:

 - **Personal Blog**: If you want a blog for **your Github user**, you'll need to create a new repository called `<github_username>.github.io`.
 The blog URL will then also be `<github_username>.github.io` - you can only have one "user blog" per Github user.
+This is what I did.

 - **Project Blog**: If you already have a Github repository you want to blog about, you can simply push your static blogging sources to a subdirectory in that repository.
 The blogging URL will then be `<github_username>.github.io/<repository_name>`.